SkuldNorniern/patched-webdriver/README.md

     * Because NVidia installers check the current macOS version and build number before installing

 * **What for?**
-    * This probably for compatability reasons.
+    * This is probably for compatability reasons.
 However, this isn't always the case.

 * **How?**
     * The package is expanded and a file called `DISTRIBUTION` contains the checks.
 This check mechanism is removed and the package is flattened again.